Scott Barman, PhD, FAHA

 Macy Rice, MPA

-Macy is a proud alumna of Augusta University where she earned her Bachelor of Arts in History in 2014 and her Master of Public Administration in 2021.
-She began her professional career as an Admissions Recruiter/Counselor, recruiting students from the Middle Georgia Region, the Coastal Georgia Region, and the CSRA.
-She was also able to serve as the Dual Enrollment Coordinator during her time in the Augusta University Admissions office.
-In 2017, she became the Program Manager for the College of Education where she had the privilege of working with prospective and incoming students, both at the undergraduate and graduate level, on the admissions process into their programs.
+Macy is the Director of Admissions and Recruitment Operations at the Medical College of Georgia at Augusta University.
+She is a two time alumna of Augusta University where she earned her Bachelor of Arts in History, Minor in Gendered Studies in 2014 and her Master of Public Administration in 2021.
+She began her professional career as an Admissions Counselor and Dual Enrollment Coordinator in the Office of Academic Admissions.
+In 2017, she became the Program Manager for the College of Education where she managed the application process for all incoming students.
 In 2020, she added Certification Officer to her responsibilities.
-With that, she was responsible for awarding Georgia certification to our initial certification candidates.
-She feels fortunate to be able to advance in my profession at Augusta University, a place that has given me many opportunities.
-As the Associate Director of Admissions for the Medical College of Georgia she is passionate about college admissions and look forward to working with everyone!
+With that, she was responsible for awarding Georgia certification to initial certification candidates.
+Prior to becoming the Director of Admissions & Recruitment Operations, she was the Associate Director of Admissions for the Medical College of Georgia.
+Macy is passionate about medical admissions and looks forward to working with prospective and incoming MCG students!

 Lacey White, BS